Software Development

 Phone screens

-The 'phone screen' today is typically a technical interview over Zoom or with CoderPad.
+The phone screen today is typically a technical interview over Zoom or CoderPad.
 I don't know if they still do this but one Chicago trading company was notorious for firing off 3 problems to solve on HackerRank immediately after applying online.
 Some I found also ask you to submit code for a problem they define on the careers page at the same time as your application basically saying show us your best code.
+Approximating irrational numbers like sqrt(42) is taught in Accelerated CS using streams (also taught in SICP).

 On-site